nicolefavero/ATNLP-Fine-tuning-with-Adapters/README.md

 # ATNLP-Project: Transformer-Based SCAN Task

 This repository is a reimplementation of experiments from the paper [*Generalization without Systematicity: On the Compositional Skills of Sequence-to-Sequence Recurrent Networks*](https://arxiv.org/abs/1711.00350) by Brendan Lake and Marco Baroni.
-Instead of using RNNs, GRUs, or LSTMs as in the original paper, we implement a Transformer-based model inspired by the architecture proposed in the groundbreaking paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) by Vaswani et al.
+Instead of using RNNs, GRUs, or LSTMs as in the original paper, we implement a Transformer-based model inspired by the architecture proposed in the paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762) by Vaswani et al.

 ## Introduction